-- Form one portion of the dough into a ball and flatten it so it becomes 2 inch (5 cm) in diameter.
+- Form one portion of the dough into a ball and flatten it so it becomes 2 inches (5 cm) in diameter.

-- Then flatten the piece with your fingers and roll out to form a circle shape about 2.5 to 3 inch (6-7 cm) in diameter.
+- Then, flatten the piece with your fingers and roll out to form a circle shape about 2.5 to 3 inches (6–7 cm) in diameter.
 Only stretch the outer edges of the dough and keep the center thick.

 - Place the red bean ball in the middle and pull each corner into the center and pinch to close the dough.

 - Now you know why we need the outer dough to be thin.
 If you have the thick outer dough, the pinched area will be harder to fold in.